sd-backdrop/view_alias/README.txt

 This module aids in the bulk creation and deletion of SEO friendly view aliases.

-In the past I've worked on several sites that utilize a single view which takes in a single taxonomy term id to display a list of related items.
-And on these sites maintaining the url aliases for them was a pain to do by hand, so I wrote this module to do the repetition for me.
+In the past, I've worked on several sites that utilize a single view which takes in a one taxonomy term id to display a list of related items.
+And, on these sites maintaining the URL aliases for them was a pain to do by hand, so I wrote this module to do the repetition for me.

+    - Eric Mckenna, Phase2 Technology

+Views Alias was critical to the success of some Drupal 6 sites I put together, so when I started to work on some Drupal 7 sites with similar needs, I reached for Views Alias.
+To my dismay, I found no Drupal 7 version and only a single pending patch to create a baseline D7 port.
+Eric was kind enough to grant me co-maintainer status on the module and I spent a couple weeks updating it for Drupal 7 and adding features requested in the issue queue.
+What you see here is the results of that effort.

+    - John Franklin, Sentai Digital

 SETUP
 1. untar the tarball into your drupal modules directory